 - Wet food is often available in the form of pate or morsels in gravy.
 The amount of moisture starts from 70%, which makes it suitable for cats that don’t drink enough water and suffer from constipation.
 It’s also the right choice for kittens and senior cats with weak teeth – the food does not require much chewing.
-However, it’s better to mix it with kibbles because alternatively you’ll need to use a toothpaste for gingivitis.
+However, it’s better to mix canned cat food with kibbles because alternatively you’ll need to use a toothpaste for gingivitis.
 Whenever you buy wet food, make sure it contains meat-sourced components only: guar gum and xanthan gum are not suitable for digestion.

 - Freeze-dried pieces of meat are usually mixed together with kibbles.
 They can be served defrosted or be prepared by adding some water.
 If your cat has problems eating dry food, seek this option – it might be pretty palatable.

 - Dehydrated cat food.
 Dehydrated food is not a synonym to freeze-dried options.
 It is a very high-quality type of food that can reduce smelly stools.

 No matter which kind of food for less smelly poop you prefer, mind the contents.
 It should never contain artificial flavors and preservatives.
 Too many veggies and gluten-rich grains are also potentially harmful for the digestion – avoid them.

 How to remove or lower the litter box odor?

 Now when you know that your furry friend is not ill and does not have parasites, you might think that the problem of bad odor is solved forever.
 However, even if you give your pet the best cat food to control feces odor, the smell persists – it takes time for the digestive system to switch to the new products.